chenthillrulz/cpp-tour/go_tour_patches/README.txt

 The c++ tour would appear in the web-brower.

+Please install boost libraries under /usr/lib64/.
+Yes it needs s 64 bit machine.
+Or make sure you change the go.tools patch to point the location of boost libraries.

 If a static ip-address is specified, anyone from the network cannot connect and run the tour!!

 Note:	The connection is a http unsecure connection..